 Nature junkies and adventure-seekers will be in their element in Romania.
 Home to some of Europe’s best kept secrets, including the erupting mud volcanoes at the Berca Natural Reservation, the Danube Delta Biosphere Reserve which is one of the most biodiverse places on the planer with over 5,500 flora and fauna species, or the Scărișoara ice cave - home to Romania’s largest underground glacier.
 When traveling by road, honey stalls, berry carts and natural sparkling water springs will give you a full taste of the natural wonder that Romania has to offer!

 7. Proximity to other European destinations

 The train network in Romania makes is easy and affordable to explore the country by rail and the popular city of Brasov is just 2 hours by train from the volunteer accommodation.
 If you like the idea of traveling further afield during your weekends, a quick flight (or a little longer train ride) will see you exploring some of Europe’s other gems.
-Save a weekend for visiting Greece, Bolivia, Croatia, Slovina, Austria or Poland, or schedule a visit for before/after your volunteer program in Romania.
+Save a weekend for visiting Greece, Bulgaria, Croatia, Slovina, Austria or Poland, or schedule a visit for before/after your volunteer program in Romania.